FY2023-2028 Public Art Plan

-Phoenix Public Art includes the following types of projects:
+The Public Art Plan includes the following types of projects:

-1. Design Teams – artists work with engineers, landscape architects and architects to develop major construction projects, such as recycling facilities, freeway bridges, streetscape improvements, airport and transit facilities.
+- Design Teams: artists work with engineers, landscape architects, and architects to develop major construction projects, such as department facilities, freeway bridges, streetscape improvements, and airports.

-2. Site-Specific Commissions - artists design and fabricate works or enhancements to suit specific locations.
+- Site-Specific Commissions: artists design and fabricate permanent artwork or enhancements to suit specific locations.

-3. Temporary Commissions – artists create works or installations to be viewed for a limited time at select public sites.
+- Temporary Commissions: artists of all disciplines can create works or installations to be viewed for a limited time at select public sites.

-4. Purchase of Existing Artwork – works are purchased for display as part of the city's permanent collection of portable art, which was begun in 1915.
+- Purchase of Existing Artwork: works are purchased for display as part of the city's permanent portable art collection, which began in 1915.

-5. Master Planning – short-and long-range plans are developed to integrate art into specific public programs and initiatives, such as aviation, public works and water capital improvement programs.
+- Master Planning: short-and long-range plans are developed to integrate art into specific public programs and initiatives, such as aviation, public works, and water capital improvement programs.

-6. Artwork Refurbishment – existing artworks sometimes need significant repairs or retrofits to remain in good condition or adjust to changes to their original site.
+- Artwork Refurbishment: existing artworks sometimes need significant repairs or retrofit to remain in good condition or adjust to changes to their original site.
 These modifications go beyond routine artwork maintenance activities.

 New Project Highlights in the Current Public Art Plan: